 This kind of fixation on detail, or what some call ornamentation, certainly looks great—so great that your audience might not pay attention to much else.

-When the brain is confronted with visual information and auditory information at the same time, it will naturally bias towards the visual information.
+When confronted with visual information and auditory information at the same time, the brain will naturally bias towards the visual information.

 Complexity breeds loss of message, far too much of the time.
 This is why TruScribe uses color, for example, not to “pop out at different places” but to accent specific, crucial elements of the frame that reinforce equally vital points of the voiced script.
 Complicated designs might not cause viewers to immediately revolt at the awkwardness, but it’s likely they won’t even realize how much of the script they’re missing.

 Option 3: Simple, Literal Imagery